 - DMCA Compliance

-- FTC Compliance (This proprietary FTC page accommodates FTC regulations brought into effect on March 2012)
+- Federal Trade Commission Compliance (This proprietary FTC page reflects new FTC regulations and guidelines that came into effect on March 2012)

-You can either create a new page for each legal form you want to add to your site, then paste the content from the templates into your pages and publish or upload the pages to your server as described earlier.
+You can either create a new WordPress page for each legal form you want added to your website, then paste the content from the templates into your pages and publish or upload these to your server as previously described.

-In addition to using templates, another option is to use WordPress plugins.
+In addition to using legal templates, you can keep things really simple by using WordPress plugins.

-Here are some legal plugins for WordPress websites and blogs worth looking into:
+Here are some great WordPress plugins worth looking into:

 (WordPress Plugin – WP Legal Pages)

-If you don’t want to spend time creating legal pages manually, then consider choosing WordPress Legal Pages …
+If you don’t want to spend time creating legal pages manually, then consider using a plugin like WP Legal Pages …

-WordPress Legal Pages is not a free plugin, but it’s a very affordable and well-supported plugin that will make the task of creating and implementing legal pages on your website much easier and save you many headaches.
+This is not a free plugin, but it’s a very affordable and well-supported plugin that will make the task of creating and implementing legal pages on your WordPress site a lot easier and save you time.

-Some of the reasons to consider using WP Legal Pages plugin are:
+Some of the reasons to consider using WordPress Legal Pages are:

-- Very Quick And Easy To Use – Set up most of the legal pages you will need in around 3 minutes with a few mouse clicks.
+- Quick And Easy To Use – Set up most of the legal pages you need in around 3 minutes with just a few clicks of the mouse.

-- Easy To Edit Pages – Content editor lets you edit legal pages just like any other page on your site.
+- Easy To Edit Pages – Content editor lets you edit all legal pages just like any page on your website.

-- Custom Shortcodes Integration – Add shortcodes to any of your pages and the information will be automatically inserted into your content when you publish.
+- Shortcodes – You can add shortcodes to your website or blog pages and the information will be automatically inserted into your content when published.

 - Forced Options – Force page lockdown.
-Page unlocks when user agrees to your legal terms.
+Page unlocks only when users agree to your terms.

-When you install WordPress Legal Pages, a new menu item will be added to your WP dashboard menu …
+When you install WordPress Legal Pages, a menu item will display inside your main dashboard menu section …

-This allows you to create, view and edit legal pages from your admin area …
+This lets you create, view and edit your legal pages from your admin area …

-The plugin gives you the option of creating legal pages for different online uses, such as business websites with products, affiliate/review sites, medical sites, etc …
+The plugin gives you the option of creating legal pages for different types of sites, such as business websites with products, niche sites, medical sites, etc …